mbruel/ngPost/README.md

 ### Supported Languages
-For now, ngPost is translated in German, French and Spanish.<br/>
+For now, ngPost is translated in German, French, Portuguese and Spanish.<br/>
 If you'd like to translate ngPost in your language, it's easy to do (there is a nice GUI for that: QtLinguist), please get in touch with me (Matthieu.Bruel@gmail.com)